Frequently Asked Questions

 How do you finance the Cuba Money Project?

 The Pulitzer Center, a non-profit journalism organization in Washington, D.C., awarded me grants in 2010 and 2011 to help pay hard costs associated with travel to Cuba and in-country reporting.
-I am grateful for that assistance.
-Once the grant money is spent, I will post an expense report showing how I used it.
+I received a total of $5,000.
 I also sell freelance stories to help defray costs, but that doesn’t cover all the expenses associated with this project.
 I am interested in finding additional funding to help sustain and expand the project.

 What is your background?